iliasZh/Curses-Engine/README.md

-# Curses-Engine
+# Snake console game
-Console 'engine' for games with text graphics, based on PDCurses (Actually it is a simple snake game :D)
+A simple snake game in Windows command prompt.

 To try it out, go to releases and download the latest one.
 It should run OK on Win10 64-bit and a 1080p or bigger screen.
 Otherwise not guaranteed :D